Marking Stamp "Sterling," Straight Shank, .75mm

 Confused about which marking stamp to use?
 Here is a quick how-to on the differences between bent-shank and straight-shank marking stamps and how to use your stamp to get the best result for every piece, every time.

 Beware, if you are new to using marking stamps; you should not expect to buy your first stamp, grab any old hammer and *POW* whale away on one of your beautiful finished pieces of jewelry.
 For best results, we highly recommend practice, practice, practice and more practice.
 Use scraps of inexpensive sheet as well as brass practice ring blanks before attempting to mark one of your designs.
-The mark cannot easily be erased and redone and must be done right the first time.
+The mark cannot easily be erased and redone; it must be done right the first time.

-Also, stamping should be done on work before any stones are set to avoid the damage, misshaping, cracking or loosening of the setting and/or stone that can be caused by the sudden stress of the hammer blow.
+Also, stamping should be done on work before any stones are set to avoid any damage, misshaping, cracking or loosening of the setting and/or stone that can be caused by the sudden stress of the hammer blow.
 For best results use support such a bench block or an anvil and a brass mallet to strike the stamp.

 STRAIGHT vs. BENT